MIT-Emerging-Talent/ET6-foundations-group-31/collaboration/learning_goals.md

 Myat Charm: My goal is to become accustomed with writing code in production and be well prepared for the projects / jobs

+Safa Saber: My goal is to expand my expertise in machine learning and artificial intelligence while contributing to innovative projects.
+I strive to collaborate effectively with my team, share knowledge, and continuously grow both personally and professionally.